-The responsible laboratory manager for the laboratories above is Ben Swords.
+The responsible laboratory manager for the Machine Shop is Ben Swords.
 Also, if needed, contact Technical Support Supervisor: Karl Fletcher.
 Both should be contacted by telephone or email should any of the following occur:

-- Any material from outside the laboratory is brought into the laboratory.
+- Any material from outside the Machine Shop is brought into the Machine Shop.
 This includes raw materials, chemicals, powders, paint, stain, dyes, and any other substance that may be unintentionally inhaled, spilled, or come into contact with human skin.
-If in doubt about the reportable nature of the material, contact Mr. Swords. - Any time a spill occurs. - Any time a student or other project will take up laboratory space for more than one day. - Any time a tool or other piece of equipment not previously used in the laboratory or detailed in this manual is required for completion of a project or experiment. - Any time tours are expected to take place where non-UTC students or personnel will be present in the laboratory.
+If in doubt about thereportable nature of the material, contact Mr. Swords. - Any time a spill occurs. - o Any time a student or other project will take up laboratory space for more than one day. - Any time a tool or other piece of equipment not previously used in the laboratory or detailed in this manual is required for completion of a project or experiment. - Any time tours are expected to take place where non-UTC students or personnel will be present in the laboratory.